GsTYPO3/ddev-typo3-src/README.md

 Otherwise the linked folders and files are shown as regular text files with some information about the target inside.
-This does not hurt the functionality, container but could be a little bit confusing on the host side if you are not awarae of this behavior.
+This does not hurt the functionality, but could be a little bit confusing on the host side if you are not aware of this behavior.

 ## Upgrade